 A composer of towering, melancholic melodies, he poured the sorrow of exile into some of the piano's most technically demanding and emotionally devastating works.

-Sergei Rachmaninoff’s life was a story of art forged in displacement.
-A prodigy from a noble but declining family, he graduated from the Moscow Conservatory amidst great acclaim, only to see his First Symphony disastrously premiered in 1897.
-The failure plunged him into a creative paralysis broken only by hypnosis.
-He re-emerged with the Second Piano Concerto, a work of such sweeping, heart-on-sleeve lyricism it became his signature.
-The 1917 Revolution severed him from his Russian homeland forever.
-He emigrated first to Scandinavia, then to the United States, where he was forced to maintain a grueling schedule as a touring virtuoso pianist to support his family, his composing often relegated to summers on his Swiss estate.
-His music—from the haunting 'Vocalise' to the volcanic Third Piano Concerto and the symphonic poem 'The Isle of the Dead'—became a vessel for a profound, nostalgic longing.
-Though sometimes criticized by modernists for his adherence to late-Romantic style, his command of the piano and gift for indelible melody secured his place in the concert hall firmament.
+Sergei Rachmaninoff composed the Second Piano Concerto after recovering from a creative paralysis triggered by the disastrous 1897 premiere of his First Symphony.
+A prodigy from a noble but declining family, he graduated from the Moscow Conservatory.
+The 1917 Revolution severed him from Russia forever.
+He emigrated to Scandinavia, then to the United States, where he maintained a grueling schedule as a touring virtuoso pianist to support his family.
+His composing was often relegated to summers on his Swiss estate.
+His music—from the haunting 'Vocalise' to the volcanic Third Piano Concerto and the symphonic poem 'The Isle of the Dead'—expressed a profound, nostalgic longing.
+His command of the piano and gift for melody secured his place in the concert hall firmament.

 1860–1882